ranganathanlab/pySCA/docs/source/install.rst

 Git for Windows creates both a Bash prompt with Git for version control that also can access Python 3 installation on the system PATH.
 Again, it's essential that Python 3 added there.
-If not (or if you don't remember), run the Python 3 installer again to make sure.
+If not (or if you don't remember), run the Python 3 installer again and make sure.

 MSYS2 is a program for compiling Windows programs using a POSIX compatibility layer and ported versions of GCC, binutils, and other utilities.
 Essenailly,